Sports Broadcasting Internship Program: Ignite Your Passion for Production

-Explore the dynamic world of sports production with DLMD's Sports Internship.
+Explore the dynamic world of sports production with DLMD's Sports Broadcasting Internship Program.
 Click the "Watch Now" button to catch a glimpse of the exciting journey that awaits you.

-Elevate your passion for sports and production through DLMD's Sports Internship.
+Elevate your passion for sports and production through DLMD's Sports Broadcasting Internship Program.
 Immerse yourself in a hands-on learning experience where you'll work alongside industry professionals.
 From live broadcasts to event coverage, this program provides a comprehensive understanding of sports media production.

 WATCH NOW